All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Flexibly Fusible and Fissionable MAC Array

-\textbf{Unaccumulable operation:} In the operations in which MAC results are not accumulated in the direction of the input channel, local bridge logics do not connect subarrays and LRMU in an array block.
-That is, partial sums generated in each array block is not delivered to other subarrays or LRMUs.
-Fig.~\ref{fig:lrmu}-(a) shows how data are mapped to each subarray of one array block in the operation.
-Elements of filters are mapped to the column of each subarray, and elements of '$C_{out}$' dimension are mapped to the row of each subarray.
-In the case of LRMU, 9 MAC units make one group, and elements of one filter are mapped to the one group as shown in Fig.~\ref{fig:lrmu}-(b).
+\textbf{Unaccumulable operation:} In the operations in which MAC results are not accumulated along the input channels, local bridge logics do not connect subarrays and the LRMU within an array block.
+This means that partial sums generated in each array block are not delivered to other subarrays or the LRMU.
+Fig.~\ref{fig:lrmu}-(a) illustrates how data are mapped to each subarray within an array block for these operations.
+Elements of filters are mapped to the columns of each subarray, and elements of the '$C_{out}$' dimension are mapped to the rows.
+In the case of LRMU, 9 MAC units form one group, and elements of one filter are mapped to the one group as shown in Fig.~\ref{fig:lrmu}-(b).
 Since there are 64 MAC units in LRMU, 7 groups are created.
-Therefore, out of 64 MAC units of LRMU, 7 (the number of groups) $\times$ 9 (the number of MAC units within a group) = 63 MAC units are active in the unaccumulable operation.
+Therefore, out of the 64 MACs in the LRMU, 7 (\# of groups) $\times$ 9 (\# of MACs within a group) = 63 MAC units are utilized for computations.
+As a result, the array block can provide $>$99\% MAC utilization even in the non-accumulating operations.
+To ensure seamless synchronization in this operation mode, the output data from the LRMU is transferred to the scratchpad memory through a pipelined datapath implemented using flip-flops.